rozek/node-red-http-endpoint-examples/README.md

 This collection of HTTP(S)-related [Node-RED](https://nodered.org/) examples (with a matching [Postman](https://www.postman.com/) collection for testing) is mainly intended for my students, but parts of it might also be of more general interest.

-For this series, it is assumed that the reader already installed Node-RED (as described in [Getting Started](https://nodered.org/docs/getting-started/)), optoinally secured the editor (as shown in [Securing Node-RED](https://nodered.org/docs/user-guide/runtime/securing-node-red)) and started using it (as explained in [Creating your first flow](https://nodered.org/docs/tutorials/first-flow))
+For this series, it is assumed that the reader already installed Node-RED (as described in [Getting Started](https://nodered.org/docs/getting-started/)), optionally secured the editor (as shown in [Securing Node-RED](https://nodered.org/docs/user-guide/runtime/securing-node-red)) and started using it (as explained in [Creating your first flow](https://nodered.org/docs/tutorials/first-flow))

 ### Recommended Extensions ###